cyface-de/knime-nodes/README.md

 - KNIME, <https://www.knime.org>

-Steps to get Cyface KNIME Nodes inside KNIME:
+Steps to get Cyface Nodes inside KNIME:

 1. Goto Help > Install new software ... menu
 2. Press add button
 3. Fill text fields with `http://download.nodepit.com/cyface/3.5`
 4. Select --all sites-- in work with pulldown
-5. Select Cyface KNIME Nodes
+5. Select Cyface Nodes
 6. Install software & restart (for now an "Unsigned Content" warning can popup during the installation, you can safely ignore this)

 ## Development